erysimum/soccerize/README.md

 ### Integrate Jenkins with SonarQube (DevSecOps Style)
-This section explains how to securely integrate Jenkins with SonarQube for static code analysis as part of your CI/CD pipeline.
+This section explains how to securely integrate Jenkins with SonarQube for the code analysis as part of CI/CD pipeline.

 ---